MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ---
-title: Troubleshooting the Shopify and Business Central synchronization
+title: Troubleshooting the Shopify and Business Central Synchronization
 description: Learn what to do if something goes wrong during the synchronization of data between Shopify and Business Central ms.date: 08/19/2022 ms.topic: article